Chart Color Schemes

 Dunlop features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.1% of all households, including 44.8% couples with children, 22.5% couples without children, and 12.9% single parent families.
-Non-family households account for 18.9%, with lone person households at 16.7% and group households making up 2.0%.
-The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5 people.
+Family households account for 81.1% of all households, including 44.8% couples with children, 22.5% couples without children, and 12.9% single parent families.
+Non-family households make up the remaining 18.9%, with lone person households at 16.7% and group households comprising 2.0%.
+The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households